satya19977/Badminton-Court-Reservation/EKS Security.md

 #### 2. We use RBAC
 #### 3. We use Network Policies

-## Prerequisites
-1. Create two users in and no permissions attached to them in IAM

 ### 1. Secure our API Server
 In AWS EKS there are two ways to access our API Endpoints